 As a Black-owned luxury fashion brand, the LavieByCK show spotlighted the talents of Black creatives, from models to the teams who helped bring Kameni’s video showcase of The Royal Empire to life.
-Award-winning makeup artist, Ashley Wallace, developed the striking makeup looks, with pearls and crystals and colorful eyeshadow adorning the eyes of Kameni’s Queens – each of whom received a unique makeup look.
+Award-winning makeup artist Ashley Wallace developed the striking makeup looks, with pearls and crystals and colourful eyeshadow adorning the eyes of Kameni’s Queens – each of whom received a unique makeup look.

 Shades of crimson, orange and gold were also employed throughout to create a sunset effect on the eyes.
 Hair was styled by Jeannine Faiguem to look natural and textured, rounding out the presentation’s powerful theme that worships the beauty and strength of Black women.

-Raised in Cameroon before moving to the USA at eight years old, Kameni’s inherent love of color and pattern is evidently extended to the decorated beauty looks in the show.
-Her designs, which have been worn by the likes of Tracee Ellis Ross and Janet Jackson, are created to merge her roots in African prints with a modern take on glamour – a philosophy that Wallace and Faiguem were clearly able to infuse into the hair and makeup, too.
+Raised in Cameroon before moving to the USA at eight years old, Kameni’s inherent love of colour and pattern is evidently extended to the decorated beauty looks in the show.
+Her designs, which have been worn by the likes of Tracee Ellis Ross and Janet Jackson, are created to merge her roots in African prints with a modern take on glamour – a philosophy that Wallace and Faiguem was clearly able to infuse into the makeup, too.